SnoopJ/tabularasa/README_tabluarasa.txt

 7. That's it!
 Your custom filter button should show up on the right pane of Tabula Rasa labelled "MODS".
 If it does not, go back through these steps thoroughly and check your work again.

 The Tabula Rasa will automatically load any Custom Filter Buttons from any installed mods and organize them for you, so it always looks good!
-In V2.0, Tabula Rasa has a hard limit of 22 filter buttons that can be displayed in this way, and will notify you how many aren't being shown due to the excess.
+In V2.1, Tabula Rasa has a hard limit of 22 filter buttons that can be displayed in this way, and will notify you how many aren't being shown due to the excess.
 This hard cap may change in the future when the developers expose more of the UI system to modders.

 == COMPATABILITY ==

-If you would like Tabula Rasa to be -required- to run your mod (as opposed to optional), make sure your .modinfo file lists "tabularasa2.0" as a dependency.
+If you would like Tabula Rasa to be -required- to run your mod (as opposed to optional), make sure your .modinfo file lists "tabularasa2.1" as a dependency.
-See "tabularasa2.0/Templates/" for the "derivativemod.modinfo.example" file for an example.
+See "tabularasa2.1/Templates/" for the "derivativemod.modinfo.example" file for an example.

 Version 2.0 represents a large change in both Starbound and Tabula Rasa, and as such, Tabula Rasa 2.0 is NOT backwards compatible with previous versions.
+V2.1 is backwards compatible with V2.0, so mods that depend on V2.0 should work with V2.1.

 == CHANGELOG ==
+2.1 - Update to 'Enraged,' filter buttons will only be added once, fixed __merge corner case that would have prevented backwards compatibility
 2.0 (hotfix) - tabularasa.object now includes __merge, so dependencies are now NOT necessary
 2.0 - Added custom filter buttons - Tabula Rasa switched to scripted object 1.5 - __merge integration, recipe changed to plain, 1 pixel.
 Dependency versioning workaround implemented.
 Tablet can no longer be crafted on itself.